 - professional development programs and initiatives

 - a space for integrative and innovative thinking and a resource center for diversity and inclusion

 - opportunities for collaborative engagement in education research, writing, and presenting

 - advocacy in ensuring fairness in policies and practices at all levels

 - an ally in minimizing micro-injustices and pursuing organizational trust.

-UMSON was selected to receive the annual Health Professions Higher Education Excellence in Diversity (HEED) Award, the only honor recognizing U.S. and Canadian health schools and centers that demonstrate an outstanding commitment to diversity and inclusion across their campuses.
+For two years in a row, UMSON has been selected to receive the annual Health Professions Higher Education Excellence in Diversity (HEED) Award, the only honor recognizing U.S. and Canadian health schools and centers that demonstrate an outstanding commitment to diversity and inclusion across their campuses.